truist/reveal.js/slides/LEDs/LEDs.md

 * There are two aspects to light bulb color:
     * The spectrum of wavelengths it emits.
-    * The strength of the parts of that spectrum, which determines the overall color it appears to be.
+    * The strength of the wavelengths of that spectrum, which determines the overall color it appears to be.

 * When you heat tungsten enough, it naturally makes light across the entire color spectrum, with a predominantly-"warm" (yellow) color.
     * I.e. incandescent light bulbs!